-Did you know letting grass get too long before cutting it is unhealthy for your lawn?
-Now that the weather’s getting a bit warmer your grass will start to shoot up, so this Easter Bank Holiday long weekend is the perfect time to mow it (weather allowing of course!)
-But before your start trimming your turf, maintain your lawnmower to keep it running smoothly throughout the mowing season.
+Did you know that letting your grass get too long before cutting it is unhealthy for your lawn?
+As spring arrives and the weather starts to get a bit warmer, it’s the perfect time to get out and start mowing your lawn.
+But, before you start trimming your turf, make sure your lawnmower is up to scratch and find out how to keep it running smoothly throughout the season.

 Change the Petrol

 Petrol and electric mowers require different maintenance checks.
 If you have a petrol lawnmower, we advise draining the petrol at the end of each mowing season as petrol can evaporate and spoil over time.
 If petrol has been left in your mower over the winter, drain it now and replace it with fresh fuel according to the instructions in your manual.

 Lawnmowers with petrol engines will also use oil to lubricate the machinery.
 Depending on your lawnmower model, the oil will either need to be combined with the fuel or added separately.
 Again, consult your manual if you’re unsure where to add oil to your mower.

 If the oil is added separately to the petrol over time, this oil will become dirty and need changing.
 If necessary, drain the old oil and top it up with new oil to the recommended level.
 Your manual should have recommendations for how often to change the oil on your specific model.

 If you have an electric lawnmower, check the power cable for fraying or holes (a common problem if mice have found their way into your garden shed).
 You may need to get a replacement cable if yours is damaged, as exposed wires are dangerous.
 Fully untangle your cable each time you start mowing too, as a bundled or knotted up cord can overheat.